 - 1. Disconnect any external microphones, speakers, or headphones.

 - Access System Preferences and select Sound.
 In the Sound pane, select Output and make sure the Internal speakers are selected as the device for sound output, the Output volume is adequate, and Mute is not selected.
 Do you have sound now?

 Yes: Problem resolved.

 No: Go to the next step.

 - Reset parameter RAM.
 Press Command-Option-P-R during startup but before "Welcome to Macintosh" appears.
 Do you have sound now?

 Yes: Problem resolved.

 No: Go to the next step.

-- Plug headphones or external speakers into the Line out /headphone port.
-Do you have sound through these devices when plugged in?

-Yes: Verify that the speaker cable connector is securely attached to the logic board.
-If the issue persists, replace the speakers.

-No: Replace the logic board

 - Verify that the speaker cable connector is securely attached to the logic board.
 Do you have sound now?

 Yes: Problem resolved.

 No: Replace the speakers.

+- After replacing the speakers, do you have sound now?
+Yes: Problem resolved.
+No: Replace the logic board.